GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 > Block one is #00CC00.
 Block two is a gradient from #00CC00 to #005500.

-Where JPEG really shines is in quantizing the level of “high frequency” detail in an image, often imperceptibly.
+Where JPEG really shines is in quantizing the level of "high frequency" detail in an image, often imperceptibly.
 As a result, saving an image as a JPEG usually means reducing the quality of that image in ways that are measurable, but not necessarily _visible_.
-[As you've learned](gif), GIF-style palette quantization is a relatively simple operation: reducing the number of colors in an image results in smaller files, but in a way that can be easy to spot with the human eye.
+[As you've learned](/learn/images/gif), GIF-style palette quantization is a relatively simple operation: reducing the number of colors in an image results in smaller files, but in a way that can be easy to spot with the human eye.

 JPEG, on the other hand, is clever about how quantization is performed: JPEG's lossy compression attempts to quantize an image source in a way that loosely matches the way our own psycho-visual systems quantize the world around us.
 In effect, JPEG tries to throw away details we weren't likely to see in the first place, so it can sneak additional compression past us.

-The human psycho-visual system does a great deal to “compress” the images you're constantly taking in.
+The human psycho-visual system does a great deal to "compress" the images you're constantly taking in.
 When I glance outside at my tiny garden, I can immediately process a huge amount of information: for example, individual brightly-colored flowers stand out.
 I register right away that the soil is a dusty gray, and the leaves are drooping—my plants need water.
 What I do _see_, but don't fully _process_, are the exact shape, size, angle, and shade of green for any of the individual dropping leaves.
 I can actively look for that level of detail of course, but it would simply be too much information to take in passively, and to no real benefit.
-So my psycho-visual system does a little quantization of its own, distilling that information to “the leaves are drooping.”
+So my psycho-visual system does a little quantization of its own, distilling that information to "the leaves are drooping."

 In effect, JPEG works the same way.
-JPEG's lossy compression reduces the level of detail in an image in a way that might not register at all to our naturally “lossy” psycho-visual systems, if done within reason—and introduces far more opportunities for bandwidth savings than lossless compression alone.
+JPEG's lossy compression reduces the level of detail in an image in a way that might not register at all to our naturally "lossy" psycho-visual systems, if done within reason—and introduces far more opportunities for bandwidth savings than lossless compression alone.

 For example, JPEG takes advantage of one of our major psycho-visual weaknesses: our eyes are more sensitive to differences in brightness than differences in hue.
-Prior to applying any compression, JPEG uses a process called “discrete cosine transformation” to split the image into separate frequencies—“layers,” in a manner of speaking—representing _luminance_ (brightness) and _chrominance_ (color), or “luma” and “chroma.”
+Prior to applying any compression, JPEG uses a process called "discrete cosine transformation" to split the image into separate frequencies—"layers," in a manner of speaking—representing _luminance_ (brightness) and _chrominance_ (color), or "luma" and "chroma."

 The luma layer is minimally compressed, discarding only small details that aren't likely noticeable to the human eye.

 The chroma layers are reduced significantly.
-Rather than simply quantizing the palette of the chroma layers like GIF, JPEG can perform a process called “subsampling” wherein a chroma layer is stored at a lower resolution.
+Rather than simply quantizing the palette of the chroma layers like GIF, JPEG can perform a process called "subsampling" wherein a chroma layer is stored at a lower resolution.
 When recombined by effectively stretching the lower resolution chroma layers over the luma layer, the difference is often imperceptible.
 Slight differences in the hue might be noticeable if we compare the original image source and our JPEG side-by-side, but only when we know exactly what to look for.